earlynerd/Epaper-Catto-Dashboard/README.md

 The device will host a captive portal to allow you to select your wifi access point and enter the password, and provide your petkit or whisker account login.
 Alternatively, after first boot, you can eject the micro SD and edit "secrets.json" to provide these details.

 API for Petkit is based on PyPetkitApi, while the Whisker/Litter Robot API is based on PyLitterbot.
 These APIs are not publicly described by either company and might change at any time...
-The arduino library used for this project is [available here](https://github.com/earlynerd/SmartLitterbox).
+The arduino library adapted from the python projects for use in this project is [available here](https://github.com/earlynerd/SmartLitterbox).

+The green indicator LED near the power switch will light up when the device is fetching new data and updating SD card files.
+Please avoid switching the power off while it is illuminated, to avoid SD card corruption.

 ## Compatibility
 * Seeedstudio reterminal epaper displays E1001 or E1002